Skip to content

 • --commit requires you to specify permission to run.
 Making a commit is a sensible action, as we could potentially commit something you did not intend to commit yet.
 Hence, committing requires explicit allowance from you, and additional safety checks are performed as outlined here.

-That's the basic manual.
-For further learning about fknode.yaml or advanced features, refer to the desired manual section.
+And that's the basic manual.
+For further learning about fknode.yaml or advanced features, keep navigating the documentation.
+You've got it all in the sidebar.